 Graduate Study Awards in Bulgaria

-Up to 4 graduate study awards plus one Bulgarian-Romanian Fulbright full grant.
+Up to 4 graduate study awards plus one Bulgarian-Romanian and one Bulgarian-Greek grant.
 Awards are open to any field except for clinical medicine and dentistry and are for 8 to 10 months.
-The Bulgarian-Romanian Fulbright grant is for 9 months (first 5 months in Bulgaria; the remaining 4 months in Romania).
+The Bulgaria-Romania and the Bulgaria - Greece Fulbright grant is for 9 months (first 5 months in Bulgaria; the remaining 4 months in Romania/Greece or vice-versa, depending on the project proposal).
 Holders of bachelor’s degrees and holders/candidates for higher degrees are accepted.
 Applications will be considered in all fields.
-Two grants will be given to students in archaeology, anthropology, and classical studies.
-They will be partially supported by the American Research Center in Sofia.

 The standard grant benefits include:

 - monthly stipend - $ 1 000 per month

 - travel and relocation allowance - $ 3 000

 - research, book and incidentals allowance - $ 500

 - Bulgarian language training allowance - $ 500